jterrazz/archive.deallit/setup/README.md

-# AWS Helper
+# AWS Setup helper
-## Image resize on the fly and serverless
+## 1. Image getter

+Server only permanently store the original image.
+The client will request the image with a LxH param :
+- If the size doesn't exist, create it and cache it
+- If the image exist, send the cached image

+This doesn't use any server thanks to AWS Lambda

 ##### S3 Bucket

 Set public permission